Numigi/odoo-base-addons/base_xml_rename/README.rst

 Optionaly, a ``field`` parameter can be supplied, in case the field is not ``name``.

+The mixin can be added to any model.

+For now, the module adds the mixin to ir.ui.menu and res.groups.

 Usage
 -----
-The same syntax can be used in XML to rename any kind of object.

 Here are 2 examples for renaming menu items and user groups.

 Renaming a Menu